Car Share stars Peter Kay and Sian Gibson are working on something new together

 Car Share’s Peter Kay and Sian Gibson have hinted that they have a mystery project in the works – and will “definitely” be working together again.

-In a Q&A ahead of the final episode of Peter Kay’s Car Share, the comedian mentioned the “next project” he’d be working on with the programme’s editor Matt Brown.
+In an interview published in this week’s Radio Times ahead of the final episode of Peter Kay’s Car Share, the comedian mentioned the “next project” he’d be working on with the programme’s editor Matt Brown.
 But asked what it was, he could only reply: “Er…”

 Gibson added: “That’d be telling.”